 The WF200 supports SPI 8-bit up to 50MHz.
 In addition to the SPI connections (MISO, MOSI, clock), the host will require two GPIOs to manage the chip select and interrupt functionalities.
 You can refer to wf200_hardware to connect the host to WF200.
 The chip select is active in the reset state and the interrupt is detected on a rising edge.
 In case of power save features support, the host will require an additional GPIO (GPIO_WUP) for the wake-up functionality.

 The WF200 supports SDIO 4-bit up to 50MHz.
 By default, the interrupt occurs on the SDIO data line 1.
 This can be changed using the PDS (wf200_pds) enabling the interrupt on the GPIO_WIRQ pin.
 This option can be useful in case of power save support.
 The WF200 follows the SDIO specification ver 2.0.
 In case of power save features support, the host has to manage an additional GPIO (GPIO_WUP) for the wake-up functionality.

 The firmware 2.0.0 needs 300KB of memory on the host side.
 It is then sent to the WF200 during the initialization phase.
 For future proof updates, we recommend to keep at least 350KB free on the host side.

 The RAM memory used to run the driver is small (<1KB for the context structure) and only consists of maintaining WF200 context.

 The host has to implement a set of functions to enable the driver to access multiple resources (Firmware, GPIOs, memory, busses...).
-This implementations are dependent on platforms and type of operating system used.
-The list of functions to be implemented are located in the > wf200_host_api.h file.
+The implementation of these functions are dependent on the platform and type of operating system used.
+The list of functions required to be implemented by the host are located in the

 The first set of functions is responsible of initializing the host and retrieving the firmware information.